 Your thyroid gland is a small organ located in your throat that produces a wide variety of hormones—chemical messengers directing essential body functions such as how your body uses energy (your metabolism).
 [2,3] Diseases of the thyroid cause it to make either too much (hyperthyroidism) or too little of thyroid hormone (hypothyroidism)Let’s explore how thyroid issues can impact your reproductive health.

-Women or those people assigned female at birth (AFAB) are more likely to have thyroid conditions than cisgender men: One in eight women will experience thyroid dysfunction in their lifetime.3 Since your thyroid produces a wide variety of hormones, you might experience menstruation changes or issues if you’re struggling with thyroid disease.
+Thyroid issues in women, including those assigned female at birth (AFAB), are more common than in cisgender men: One in eight women will experience thyroid dysfunction in their lifetime.
+Since your thyroid produces a wide variety of hormones, you might experience menstruation changes or issues if you’re struggling with thyroid disease.

 There are a few important things to note about thyroid issues and menstruation :